Gray treefrog: Behavior

 Male gray treefrogs rarely have large choruses, as they are mostly solitary animals, but might vocalize competitively at the height of breeding periods.
-Gray treefrogs have been observed to congregate around windows and porch lights to eat insects that are attracted to the light.
-Insect larvae, mites, spiders, plant lice, harvestmen and snails also contribute towards the diet of the gray treefrog.
-However, like most frogs, D. versicolor is opportunitistic and may also eat smaller frogs, including other treefrogs.
-During the day they often rest on horizontal tree branches or leaves out in the open.
-Gray treefrogs have also been observed to lay out in the direct sun.
-Gray tree frogs are less prone to overheating and desiccation than other amphibians and rely on their superb camouflage to hide them from predators.
+The gray treefrog has been observed to congregate around windows and porch lights to eat insects that are attracted to the light.
+Insect larvae, mites, spiders, plant lice, harvestmen, and snails also contribute towards the diet of the gray treefrog.
+Some populations have a diet high in ants and beetles.
+However, like most frogs, Dryophytes versicolor is opportunistic and may also eat smaller frogs, including other treefrogs.
+There is a positive correlation between the mass of the frog's stomach contents and the distance from the pond: more beetles were found in the frog's stomach at increasing distances from the pond.
+During the day, it often rests on horizontal tree branches or leaves out in the open.
+The gray treefrog has also been observed to lie out in the direct sun.
+The gray tree frog is less prone to overheating and desiccation than other amphibians and relies on its camouflage to hide itself from predators.

 Mating

 Mate searching behavior

-Research on anuran communication reveals that groups of male frog chorus attract female frogs to mate.
-The relative success of these male frogs, including H. versicolor males, at attracting females depends on how their advertisement call is able to lead females to their calling space.
-As male density increases, a male’s advertisement call is confused with the other calls.
+Research on anuran communication reveals that a group chorus of male frogs attracts female frogs to mate.
+The relative success of these male frogs, including Dryophytes versicolor males, at attracting females depends on how their advertisement call is able to lead females to their calling space.
+As male density increases, a male's advertisement call is confused with the other calls.
 This confusion leads to the inability of females to accurately locate the origin of the call.
 The lowest intensity of a neighbor's call that a male frog is tolerant of is known as the aggressive threshold.
 When this threshold is reached, a male frog will use a different call known as an aggressive call to initiate male-male conflict or intolerance.

 Aggressive calls are usually much shorter in length and have lower frequencies than advertisement calls.
-Aggressive calls specifically in H. versicolor males also do not show much variation in amplitude throughout the call, unlike advertisement calls which contain many pulses.
-This is very unique to the H. versicolor species since most species with graded aggressive calls have advertisement and aggressive calls with very similar structures.
+Aggressive calls specifically in D. versicolor males also do not show much variation in amplitude throughout the call, unlike advertisement calls which contain many pulses.
+This is unique to the D. versicolor species since most species with graded aggressive calls have advertisement and aggressive calls with very similar structures.
 They are similar in that they both have two peak frequencies, but the aggressive call peak frequencies are usually lower.